-From April 2018, all privately rented properties will be required to have a minimum energy performance rating of E on an Energy Performance Certificate (EPC).
-Landlords will not be able to enter into any new tenancies from that date unless the property is rated E or above unless there is an applicable exemption.
+From April 2018, all privately rented properties are required to have a minimum energy performance rating of E on an Energy Performance Certificate (EPC).
+Landlords are not be able to enter into any new tenancies unless the property is rated E or above unless there is an applicable exemption.
 A civil penalty of up to £4000 will be imposed for breaches.

 From April 2020 this will also apply to any existing tenancies.

 This is likely to pose significant challenges given that privately rented homes are generally older and harder to make energy efficient – half a million homes in the UK fail to meet these standards.

 As 10% of privately rented properties fail to meet these standards, this could leave landlords with a big headache, and a big bill.

 Since April 2016 private residential landlords are not able to unreasonably refuse a tenant’s request for energy efficiency improvements if the property is rated F or G (but they may not have to pay for it yet).

 Financial support is available, but you need to act quickly as the current scheme will end on 30 September 2018.